 - loss of papillae on the surface of your tongue

-You may see your dentist or another healthcare provider for an assessment of your condition.
-Your healthcare provider will do an examination of your mouth.
-He or she may look for abnormal bumps and blisters on your tongue, gums, and soft tissues of your mouth.
-Samples of your saliva and blood may be taken and sent to a laboratory for further examination.
+You may see your dentist or doctor for an assessment of your condition.
+They’ll examine your mouth to check for abnormal bumps and blisters on your tongue, gums, and soft tissues of your mouth.
+Samples of your saliva and blood may also be taken and sent to a laboratory for further examination.

-Antibiotics and other medications that get rid of infections may be prescribed if bacteria or fungi are present in your mouth or body.
-Pain drugs may also be ordered to relieve your pain until your condition is successfully treated.
+Antibiotics and other medications that get rid of infections may be prescribed if bacteria are present in your body.
+Your doctor may also prescribe topical corticosteroids to reduce the redness and soreness.

-Brushing and flossing your teeth several times a day may help improve the health of your tongue, gums, and teeth.
+Brushing and flossing your teeth several times a day may improve the health of your tongue, gums, and teeth.
 This can help relieve the symptoms associated with glossitis and prevent the condition from happening again.

-Most glossitis conditions go away with medication.
-Treatment may be more successful if you avoid foods that cause inflammation in the tongue.
-Using proper oral hygiene may help reduce or prevent further problems.
-Consult your healthcare provider if these treatment and preventive measures do not work.
+In most cases, glossitis goes away with time or treatment.
+Treatment may be more successful if you avoid foods that cause inflammation of the tongue.
+Practicing proper oral hygiene may also help reduce or prevent problems.
+Speak with your doctor if your symptoms don’t improve with treatment or continue to occur.